deeb-d/Global-Layoffs-Analysis/README.md

 - Identified companies with the largest layoffs
 - Analyzed layoffs by country and industry
 - Examined how layoffs changed over time
-- Built an interactive dashboard in Tableau
+- Built a dashboard in Tableau

 Tools I used:
 - Python